UniGenBench++: A Unified Semantic Evaluation Benchmark for Text-to-Image Generation: Experiment

 \subsubsection{\textbf{Chinese Long Prompt (Tab. \ref{tab:benchmark_zh_long_overall})}}

 \textbf{(a)} \textit{Closed-source Models} Closed-source models still demonstrate strong overall performance in generating Chinese long prompts.
-Notably, Seedream-4.0 performs exceptionally well in Chinese text generation and attribute generation, achieving an overall performance very close to GPT-4o.
-Meanwhile, Imagen-4.0-Ultra excels in layout consistency, grammar, relational understanding, compound feature generation, and logical reasoning but trails in world knowledge and fluency.
-In addition, Wan2.5 demonstrates highly balanced capabilities.
-While it does not excel in any particular dimension, its overall score remains relatively high. \textbf{(b)} \textit{Open-source Models.} Hunyuan-Image-2.1 leading the group, excelling in tasks like layout and text generation.
-Qwen-Image competes closely with Seedream-4.0 in attribute and layout generation, though it still lags behind in grammar understanding and logical reasoning.
-Other models like Echo-4o and Bagel perform well in relational understanding and world knowledge but face challenges in handling complex action generation and accuracy Chinese text generation. \textbf{(c)} \textit{Closed- v.s.
+GPT-4o-1.5 achieves the best overall score, with Nano Banana Pro and Seedream-4.5 also ranking among the top models.
+Seedream-4.0 remains highly competitive, and its overall performance is close to GPT-4o, largely supported by its strong Chinese text generation.
+Similar to the short-prompt setting, some models can be strong on reasoning- and relation-related dimensions yet remain weak in Chinese text rendering, indicating that long-form multilingual text generation is still challenging. \textbf{(b)} \textit{Open-source Models.} For open-source models, Z-Image leads the group on Chinese long prompts, followed by Hunyuan-Image-2.1 and Qwen-Image, which show strong performance in attribute/layout/text-related dimensions.
+We also observe a clear split in Chinese text capability: some models (\eg GLM-Image, Qwen-Image, Hunyuan-Image-2.1) can generate Chinese text reliably, while several others (including some FLUX.2 variants) remain weak on the text dimension, even when their non-text visual understanding is strong. \textbf{(c)} \textit{Closed- v.s.
 Open-source Models.} Closed-source models outperform in grammar understanding and generating logically consistent images, while open-source models are making significant strides, particularly in world knowledge, attribute generation, and text generation.
 However, open-source models still need further improvements in handling compound and action generation.
 Most closed-source and open-source models also have room for improvement in logical reasoning.

 Detailed 27 dimensions benchmarking results are provided in Tabs. \ref{tab:benchmark_en_short}, \ref{tab:benchmark_en_long}, \ref{tab:benchmark_zh_short}, and \ref{tab:benchmark_zh_long}.